Greater than stars or suns,

 The delicate moment when a new-born’s cry

-Crossed the threshold, a minuet:
+crossed the threshold, a minuet:

 I was seated, and my purpose sealed,

-With joy I marry and am brought near.
+with joy I marry and am brought near.

 The circular purpose of a world

-And the stormy islands, unchartered;
+and the stormy islands, unchartered;

-A mariner’s compass
+a mariner’s compass

-To guide our eyes.
+to guide our eyes.

 Emily Isaacson